simonmeggle/simonmeggle.github.io/Readme.md

 The [source code](https://github.com/sylvaindurand/sylvaindurand.github.io) is freely available on [GitHub](https://github.com/sylvaindurand/sylvaindurand.github.io).

 # License
-Content, design and codes presented on this website are published under the [Creative Commons Attribution](http://creativecommons.org/licenses/by/4.0/) license.
-This means you can freely reuse them as long as the source is indicated.
+Unless stated otherwise, content, design and codes presented on this website are published under the [MIT license](http://opensource.org/licenses/MIT) and © 2014 Sylvain Durand.

 #Question?
 Comment?
 Please feel free to open an issue or to push a commit.